CryptoGift-Wallets-DAO/CryptoGift-Wallets-DAO/public/CRYPTOGIFT_WHITEPAPER_v1.2.md

 ### The Flagship Product: CryptoGift Wallets

-**CryptoGift Wallets** is the core infrastructure of the ecosystem—a production-ready Web3 platform that transforms NFTs into fully functional, non-custodial wallets using **ERC-6551 token-bound accounts** and **account abstraction**.
-This revolutionary technology enables:
+**CryptoGift Wallets** is the core infrastructure of the ecosystem—a production-ready Web3 platform that converts NFTs into fully functional, non-custodial wallets using **ERC-6551 token-bound accounts** and **account abstraction**.
+This technology enables:

 - **NFT = Real Wallet**: Each NFT contains an embedded wallet that can hold real cryptocurrency
 - **Gasless Onboarding**: New users can receive and claim crypto gifts without needing ETH for gas